 Orangutans and pygmy elephants

-Flying to Sandakan, you’ll arrive at your Kinabatangan River lodge by boat.
-The forests, wetlands, and mangroves here support some of Borneo’s most iconic and vulnerable species.
+Flying to Sandakan, you’ll board a boat for the river journey to Kinabatangan Wetlands Lodge.
+The forests, wetlands, and mangroves here support some of Borneo’s most iconic and vulnerable species and, in recent years, has become one of Borneo’s very best wildlife spots.
 With your private guide, experience Borneo’s remarkable biodiversity up close.
 Among the most prominent are proboscis monkeys, unique to Borneo, easily recognizable by their distinctive large noses and often seen in groups along the riverbanks.
 Orangutans are frequently spotted in the forest canopy, while Bornean pygmy elephants, the smallest elephant subspecies, are occasionally seen grazing near the river or crossing its waters.

 Rare cats and primates